 Data Center Infrastructure Management (DCIM) with CFD

 The energy required to store and maintain large amounts of data can be used with greater efficiency if the infrastructure of that data is appropriately managed.
 One of the most important aspects here would be proper temperature management, which is absolutely vital to keep the equipment running and maintain its functionality.
 Cooling systems tend to be highly energy-intensive, and often use as much (or even more) energy as the servers they support.
 On the other hand, a well-designed cooling system may use only a small fraction of that energy.

-Moving with the need of the times, nowadays, various software tools have been developed to tackle the specific needs of a data center, referred to as Data Center Infrastructure Management (DCIM).
-One of such tools is computational fluid dynamics (CFD).
+Moving with the need of the times, nowadays, various software tools have been developed to tackle the specific needs of a data center, referred to as data center infrastructure management (DCIM).
+One such tool is computational fluid dynamics (CFD).
 Fluid flow simulation allows HVAC design engineers to visualize airflow patterns and predict the flow distribution, and use this information to optimize the supply air temperature and the supply air flow rate, reducing the overall cooling costs.

 To see how CFD simulation can be applied to reduce the cooling costs of an existing data center, watch the recording of this free webinar: